python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/asking-good-questions.md

 * The full traceback if your code raises an exception
 * Do not curate the traceback as you may inadvertently exclude information crucial to solving your issue

-Your question should be informative, but to the point.
+Your question should be informative but to the point.
 More importantly, how you phrase your question and how you address those that may help you is crucial.
 Courtesy never hurts, and please type using correctly-spelled and grammatical language as far as you possibly can.